aubreyjcook/_META_DOMAIN.ajc/guidelines/tagging-notation.md

 - **lib_**: Used for libraries, modules, or packages that are intended to be reused in other projects.
   - Example: `lib_ProjectName.ajc`

+- **diag_**: Used for diagnostic tools, scripts, or utilities that help analyze or debug other systems.
+  - Example: `diag_ProjectName.ajc`

 - **edu_** (or **college_** or **school_**): Used for academic projects related to coursework or research.
   - Example: `edu_ProjectName.ajc`